If you or someone in your family is just beginning to use a credit card, there are several things you should know to become a responsible credit user.

 - Pay off the entire balance each month.
 Avoid interest charges and build a good credit record.

-- Make the payments on time.
-This helps build a good record and avoids late payment charges.
+- Make payments on time.
+This helps build a good record and avoid late payment charges.

-- Use the card for emergencies.
-Start off slowly with this new convenience.
+- Use the card for emergencies, starting off slowly.
 Keep using cash and checks for most purchases, especially until you get comfortable with the card.

 - Never let others use your card.
 You are responsible for all charges on your card.
 Do not let others borrow it or give out the number.